venkataravuri/nexthink-assignment/README.md

 System Administrators should be able to,

 **Workflow Orchestration**
-- Orchestrate and automate IT tasks, resolve issues, and send user notifications with Freestyle Orchestrator, a powerful, no/low-code orchestration platform.
-Extend workflows to third-party tools across your environment via REST API.
+- Orchestrate and automate IT tasks, resolve issues, and send user notifications.
 - Automate incident management with contextual dashboards that surface diagnostic information relevant to the specific issue.

 **Actionable Insights**